Canada - Tanzania Relations

 In Tanzania, Canada is represented by the Canadian High Commission in Dar es Salaam.
 The Canadian High Commission in Dar es Salaam is also accredited to the Republic of Zambia, the Union of Comoros and the Republic of Seychelles.
 Tanzania is represented in Canada by a High Commission in Ottawa.

-Canada and Tanzania have a longstanding bilateral relationship and have often collaborated in international fora such as the United Nations and the Commonwealth.
-In the 1990s, Canada supported Tanzania’s move from a centrally directed, one-party political system to a multi-party democracy with a, liberalizing economy.
-President Jakaya Kikwete of the ruling Chama Cha Mapinduzi (CCM) political party, which has been in power since independence, won a second five-year term in office in 2010.
-The next general election is scheduled for 2015.
+On October 25, 2015, President John Magufuli won his first five year term in office extending the reign of the Chama Cha Mapinduzi (CCM) political party, which has been in power since 1961.
+The next general election will take place in 2015.

 Canada values the stabilizing role Tanzania plays through its active involvement in the African Union and the Southern African Development Community (SADC).
 Tanzania also plays a positive role in the Great Lakes Region, hosting the East African Community as well as the Mechanism for International Criminal Tribunal in Arusha, after having hosted the International Criminal Tribunal for Rwanda throughout its tenure in Arusha as well.

 Since the 1960s, Canada has supported training for Tanzania’s armed forces.
 To date, over 850 officers have been trained through the Military Training and Cooperation Program.
 Canada contributed $1.3 million to build the new Tanzanian Peacekeeping Training Center in Dar es Salaam.
 The Center was inaugurated by Minister Ed Fast in June 2014.

-For the past two years, Tanzania has been the largest recipient of Canada's development assistance.
+For the past three years, Tanzania has been one of the largest recipient of Canada's development assistance.
 Canada’s support aims to advance the Government of Tanzania’s development priorities notably in health, education and private sector development.
 Canada is among the largest bilateral donors in the health sector, including significant support in maternal and child health.
-Canada is a strong supporter of sustainable economic growth with a particular emphasis on the extractive industries, which includes support to the Tanzania Extractive Industries Transparency Initiative and the Tanzania Mineral Audit Agency.
+Canada is a strong supporter of sustainable economic growth with a particular emphasis on the extractive industries, which includes support to the Tanzania Extractive Industries Transparency Initiative and the Tanzania Minerals Audit Agency.